-Workouts to your whole body and certain muscle groups can boost your performance for good.
+Workouts to your whole body and particular muscle groups can boost your performance for good.
 We’ve listed some of the best ways to increase your capabilities down below, that will get you a specific advantage when surfing.
-Any kind of work-out, like walking or cycling to the beach is considered a light warm-up, that will get you physically hyped for the upcoming session.
+Any work-out, like walking or cycling to the beach, is considered a light warm-up, that will get you physically excited for the upcoming session.
 The better overall physique you have, the less time your body needs to adapt to the environment.

 BEFORE SURFING Warm-Up Exercises / Stretches

 Surfers are exposed to a ton of benefits when paddling for waves.
 Once you start to enjoy surfing – there’s nothing to stop you from spending countless hours in the water.
 There are a few significant points all surfers must consider when surfing has become their daily habit.